Azure Cloud silently released some new features to help everyday Azure Cloud Administrators with troubleshooting the “no boot/no ssh” scenario.

 So..what’s the usage of all this?

-The “Swap OS disk” and the “az vm repair” options are useful in troubleshooting the “no boot/no ssh” scenario.
+The “Swap OS disk” is one of the useful options in troubleshooting the “no boot/no ssh” scenario.

 So, how that works?